afplabor2019/asd123/DentalWebsiteProject/Documents/Functional specification.md

 Lastly, there is an admin page, where the manager can change the database.
 This can only be accessible for the manager.
 ## Required business use cases model
 ![Required business use cases model UML](https://github.com/afplabor2019/asd123/blob/master/DentalWebsiteProject/Images/funcSpecRequiredUML.png)
+## Use cases
+We can distinguish two different users in terms of using this website, because you need a person who maintains and manages the website, which is the job of a trusted person over and above, the so-called normal user should be given opportunities to use the website.

+For the sake of transparency, the website maintenance is called <b>Manager</b>, and the visitors to the Web site are called <b>User</b>.

+Grouped by users:

+<b>User:</b>

+-The user has the option of requesting a price list which includes the fees for the different jobs.
+-Also, the user is free to browse the content displayed on the website.

+<b>Manager:</b>

+-Only the Manager has access to the database, which allows further operations.
+-The Manager can change or replace any of the products displayed on the website or even the provided information by the staff.
+-In addition, you have the exclusive right to change any previous work posted on the Website.
+-Sending price lists requested by users also extends the opportunities of the Manager.

 ## Wireframes
 + Wireframe of the Home page:
 ![Home page](https://github.com/afplabor2019/asd123/blob/master/DentalWebsiteProject/Images/Wf_Home.png)